 Generally, in most areas, planning permission is not required for any garden buildings with a use incidental to the enjoyment of the house provided that:

-The summerhouse is positioned more than 2 metres away from the boundary
+- The garden summerhouse is positioned more than 2 metres away from the boundary.

 Although we cannot definitively express whether planning will be required for each individual case, Scotts has provided the guideline list above to assist customers.
 These guidelines are only intended to give an overview of the regulations but may be subject to changes in legislation.

-If, however, you have any doubts it is always advisable to phone your local planning authority for specific advice concerning your property, as it is your responsibility to gain necessary planning permission before installing any external garden building.
+However, if you have any doubts, it is always advisable to phone your local planning authority for specific advice concerning your property, as it is your responsibility to gain necessary planning permission before installing any external garden building.

 Request a brochure

 Please fill out the form below and we will send you either a digital or printed copy of our latest brochures.

 We’d love to see you soon!

 There is nothing like seeing our stunning timber buildings in person.
 Get up close and personal and experience the craftsmanship and attention first hand by booking your very own exclusive VIP private viewing.